opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 (a)     by February 2010, Andrew Tani had not been able to raise the USD 1 million required under clause 3.6 of the AMA.
 Under this clause, the 1st Plaintiff was under an obligation to place an order for USD 1 million with the 1st Defendant and to make payment in respect thereof by 31 January 2010 (see above at \[5\] to \[7\]);

-(b)     on 8 February 2010, Andrew Tani wrote an email to Patricia Yong to inform her that the remittance of USD 500,000 towards compliance with clause 3.6 of the AMA would be delayed because the potential investor at that time, Hermanto, was unable to sign the necessary agreements with his bankers[\[note: 63\]](#Ftn_63);
+(b)     on 8 February 2010, Andrew Tani wrote an email to Patricia Yong to inform her that the remittance of USD 500,000 towards compliance with clause 3.6 of the AMA would be delayed because the potential investor at that time, Hermanto, was unable to sign the necessary agreements with his bankers[^63];

-(c)     replying on the same day, Patricia Yong wrote in her email to Andrew Tani as follows: “I really hope that TT can b in asap as \[Avram\] had not even called you to discuss product mix n packaging he would recommend …” [\[note: 64\]](#Ftn_64)
+(c)     replying on the same day, Patricia Yong wrote in her email to Andrew Tani as follows: “I really hope that TT can b in asap as \[Avram\] had not even called you to discuss product mix n packaging he would recommend …” [^64]

-(d)     later that day on 8 February 2010, Andrew Tani wrote in reply to Patricia Yong to inform her that he would call Avram when the money from Hermanto was in and that he was “embarrassed \[and\] hope\[d\] to recover his face \[at the\] soonest” [\[note: 65\]](#Ftn_65);
+(d)     later that day on 8 February 2010, Andrew Tani wrote in reply to Patricia Yong to inform her that he would call Avram when the money from Hermanto was in and that he was “embarrassed \[and\] hope\[d\] to recover his face \[at the\] soonest” [^65];

 (e)     Patricia Yong replied later that day to Andrew Tani as follows: “I fully understand. \[Avram\] will b fine once TT is in.
-Do not worry …”.[\[note: 66\]](#Ftn_66) This email indicates that Avram had expressed some anxiety or impatience at the delay in the transfer of the USD 500,000.
+Do not worry …”.[^66] This email indicates that Avram had expressed some anxiety or impatience at the delay in the transfer of the USD 500,000.
 If not, why else would Patricia Yong intimate this in her email?
-Avram also admitted in cross-examination that by this stage, he was angry with Andrew Tani because the process of obtaining the USD 1 million was “dragging too long”[\[note: 67\]](#Ftn_67);
+Avram also admitted in cross-examination that by this stage, he was angry with Andrew Tani because the process of obtaining the USD 1 million was “dragging too long”[^67];

-(f)     in an email dated 9 February 2010, Danny Anthonius, one of Andrew Tani’s assistants, wrote to Hermanto to request Hermanto to transfer the amount of USD 500,000 directly to the 1st Defendant’s bank account in Singapore “tomorrow”;[\[note: 68\]](#Ftn_68)
+(f)     in an email dated 9 February 2010, Danny Anthonius, one of Andrew Tani’s assistants, wrote to Hermanto to request Hermanto to transfer the amount of USD 500,000 directly to the 1st Defendant’s bank account in Singapore “tomorrow”;[^68]

-(g)     some time on or around 16 February 2010, Hermanto asked to be allowed to drop out of the Indonesian distributorship for MSP Products;[\[note: 69\]](#Ftn_69)
+(g)     some time on or around 16 February 2010, Hermanto asked to be allowed to drop out of the Indonesian distributorship for MSP Products;[^69]

-(h)     on 18 February 2010, Andrew Tani emailed Avram and Patricia Yong[\[note: 70\]](#Ftn_70) to inform them that he was in the process of getting four potential investors on board to raise the USD 1 million.
-By this stage, as Avram admitted in cross-examination, both he and Patricia Yong were becoming really anxious and impatient with Andrew Tani.[\[note: 71\]](#Ftn_71) In relation to Andrew Tani working to get other investors in after Hermanto, Avram testified in cross-examination: “\[s\]o what happened, so many months we talk, talk, talk but nobody is coming”[\[note: 72\]](#Ftn_72); and
+(h)     on 18 February 2010, Andrew Tani emailed Avram and Patricia Yong[^70] to inform them that he was in the process of getting four potential investors on board to raise the USD 1 million.
+By this stage, as Avram admitted in cross-examination, both he and Patricia Yong were becoming really anxious and impatient with Andrew Tani.[^71] In relation to Andrew Tani working to get other investors in after Hermanto, Avram testified in cross-examination: “\[s\]o what happened, so many months we talk, talk, talk but nobody is coming”[^72]; and

-(i)     finally, on 21 February 2010, Patricia Yong emailed Andrew Tani informing him that she was informed by Avram that Andrew Tani would “personally get the funds and will take up exclusive distributorship for Indonesia”.[\[note: 73\]](#Ftn_73)
+(i)     finally, on 21 February 2010, Patricia Yong emailed Andrew Tani informing him that she was informed by Avram that Andrew Tani would “personally get the funds and will take up exclusive distributorship for Indonesia”.[^73]

 51     The above chronology of events shows that Avram was getting quite impatient with Andrew Tani’s inability to raise the USD 1 million.
-Avram himself admitted this in cross-examination.[\[note: 74\]](#Ftn_74) This, coupled with the fact that Avram was all too aware of the poor financial state of the 1st Defendant reinforces my belief that Avram had reason to make the Representations to secure Tony Lie’s commitment to invest USD 1 million in the venture.
+Avram himself admitted this in cross-examination.[^74] This, coupled with the fact that Avram was all too aware of the poor financial state of the 1st Defendant reinforces my belief that Avram had reason to make the Representations to secure Tony Lie’s commitment to invest USD 1 million in the venture.

 52     I pause here to address two of the submissions of the Defendants’ counsel.
-First, the Defendants’ counsel submitted that it was unlikely that the 1st Defendant’s loss position was operating on Avram’s mind at the 10 March 2010 Meeting given his lack of knowledge and interest in the finances of the 1st Defendant.[\[note: 75\]](#Ftn_75) There is scant evidentiary support for this submission.
+First, the Defendants’ counsel submitted that it was unlikely that the 1st Defendant’s loss position was operating on Avram’s mind at the 10 March 2010 Meeting given his lack of knowledge and interest in the finances of the 1st Defendant.[^75] There is scant evidentiary support for this submission.

-53     While it is true that in his testimony[\[note: 76\]](#Ftn_76) Avram had said that he was a technical director and not much involved in accounting matters, he did not say that he lacked knowledge of or interest in the finances of the 1st Defendant.
+53     While it is true that in his testimony[^76] Avram had said that he was a technical director and not much involved in accounting matters, he did not say that he lacked knowledge of or interest in the finances of the 1st Defendant.

-54     More importantly, while he was cross-examined on the meeting of 10 March 2010, he admitted that by 2009, after six years of trying to break into the Indonesian market, the 1st Defendant’s sales in Indonesia was only USD 30,000 per year.[\[note: 77\]](#Ftn_77) He also admitted that since 2003, the 1st Defendant had been suffering losses.
+54     More importantly, while he was cross-examined on the meeting of 10 March 2010, he admitted that by 2009, after six years of trying to break into the Indonesian market, the 1st Defendant’s sales in Indonesia was only USD 30,000 per year.[^77] He also admitted that since 2003, the 1st Defendant had been suffering losses.

-55     Avram also agreed with Plaintiffs’ counsel that “Tony Lie was the last and only bet after Andrew Tani’s efforts for the nine months” prior to the 10 March 2010 meeting.[\[note: 78\]](#Ftn_78) In a similar vein he also agreed with the Plaintiffs’ counsel’s suggestion that Andrew Tani might never find any other investor who was willing to put up USD 1 million to be transferred to the 1st Defendant.[\[note: 79\]](#Ftn_79)
+55     Avram also agreed with Plaintiffs’ counsel that “Tony Lie was the last and only bet after Andrew Tani’s efforts for the nine months” prior to the 10 March 2010 meeting.[^78] In a similar vein he also agreed with the Plaintiffs’ counsel’s suggestion that Andrew Tani might never find any other investor who was willing to put up USD 1 million to be transferred to the 1st Defendant.[^79]

 56     Second, the Defendants’ counsel submitted that what was actually said at the 10 March 2010 Meeting was uncertain.
 It was also unlikely that Avram could have made the Representations to Tony Lie because Andrew Tani had done most of the talking to Tony Lie in Bahasa Indonesia and Avram could not speak Bahasa Indonesia.
 I set out the Defendants’ counsel’s submission below:

 Furthermore, the contents of what was actually said at the meeting is also disputed.
-Vass Avram maintained that Andrew Tani had done most of the talking to Tony Lie in Bahasa Indonesia, while Andrew Tani testified that Vass Avram spoken directly to Tony Lie. _The Defendants submit that this is unlikely to be the case given that Vass Avram is unable to speak Bahasa Indonesia._[\[note: 80\]](#Ftn_80) \[emphasis added in italics\]
+Vass Avram maintained that Andrew Tani had done most of the talking to Tony Lie in Bahasa Indonesia, while Andrew Tani testified that Vass Avram spoken directly to Tony Lie. _The Defendants submit that this is unlikely to be the case given that Vass Avram is unable to speak Bahasa Indonesia._[^80] \[emphasis added in italics\]

 57     A short answer to this is that by Avram’s own evidence at paragraphs 100 to 102 of his Affidavit of Evidence-in-Chief, Tony Lie and he did converse with each other.

 58     Finally, I find Avram’s denial that he had made the Representations not credible.
-He admitted under cross-examination (albeit possibly under some misapprehension as to the question Plaintiffs’ counsel asked him) that he had made the Representations but later disavowed the admission.[\[note: 81\]](#Ftn_81) He also testified that he only “present\[ed\] the product” to Tony Lie but this is inconsistent with his affidavit in which he described discussions with Tony Lie concerning distributorship not only in Indonesia but elsewhere.[\[note: 82\]](#Ftn_82)
+He admitted under cross-examination (albeit possibly under some misapprehension as to the question Plaintiffs’ counsel asked him) that he had made the Representations but later disavowed the admission.[^81] He also testified that he only “present\[ed\] the product” to Tony Lie but this is inconsistent with his affidavit in which he described discussions with Tony Lie concerning distributorship not only in Indonesia but elsewhere.[^82]

 59     To conclude, I did not find persuasive the Defendants’ arguments why Avram could not have made the Representations.
 Based on the totality of the evidence before me, on the balance of probabilities, I conclude that Avram did make the Representations.